-ABS warning lamp
+ABS warning lamp (ABS)

-The ABS lamp in the instrument cluster momentarily illuminates when the ignition is turned on.
-If the light does not illuminate during start up, remains on or flashes, the ABS may be disabled and may need to be serviced
+The ABS lamp in the instrument cluster momentarily illuminates when the ignition is turned to ON.
+If the light does not illuminate during start up, remains on or flashes, the ABS may be disabled and may need to be serviced.